 Your Faculty Directors

-The design of this online program is guided by MIT Sloan and MIT CSAIL faculty and industry experts who will share their experience and in-depth subject knowledge with you throughout the course.
+The design of this online program is guided by MIT Faculty, as well as industry experts, who will share their experience and in-depth knowledge with you throughout the course.

 Patrick J McGovern (1959) Professor of Management, and Founding Director of the MIT Center for Collective Intelligence